snowyTheHamster/pdf_reorder_with_ocr/README.md

 The script will generate a new PDF with the updated page order.

-The script will then delete all txt and jpg files in the temp folder.
+The script will then delete all temporary txt and jpg files.

 ## Deployment